coinForRich/coin-for-rich/docs/lessons.md

 To render more accurate OHLC charts (in terms of candlesticks' relative distances), empty minutes among non-empty minutes are provided with OHLC averaged from their surrounding non-empty minutes (within the limit number queried) to become dummy minutes.
 I have not found a better way to create dummy minutes so far.

 How can I keep data on real-time OHLCV chart accurate?
+There is an issue of "time lag" when switching back and forth among time periods.
+Near the end of any minute, if the user clicks another period other than "1h", the latest data bar update for that minute may not be reflected on the chart.

 # Limitations
 Websockets